"Just stay home and grind."

 Anthony made this pact with his brother Antoine, who shared legal custody of Anthony with their sister Antoinette.
 Edwards' father, who nicknamed him Ant-Man, was out of the picture.

-It was this close familial bond that drove the Atlanta native to play college basketball a short-trip from home at the University of Georgia over Kansas, Kentucky, North Carolina, Auburn, and Florida.
+It was this close familial bond that drove the Atlanta native to play college basketball a short-trip from home at the University of Georgia over Kansas, Kentucky, North Carolina, Auburn and Florida.

-Anthony Edwards Basketball Career
+College Basketball Career

 Edwards didn't fully commit himself to hoops until high school, when he began training under former college basketball player Justin Holland.
 He burst onto the national high school basketball scene with the Atlanta Xpress 15U AAU team in the summer of 2016.